-Know where you’re go in the case of a natural disaster.
+Know where you’re going in the case of a natural disaster.

 I can’t even count the number of times I had to evacuate during tornado and hurricanes warnings.
 West-coasters will need an earthquake or wildfire plan.
 Make a list of things you will take with you so you can grab them quickly.
 Have documents all in one place.
 Make sure you have pet leashes and tags.
 Know which hotels accept pets (all Starwood hotels, for example, do).

 It’s not easy, but make sure you discuss worst-case scenarios.
 What kind of funeral does your spouse want?
 What is the life insurance policy?
 Is there a trust for your children?
 What does your spouse envision for your and your children’s future?
 Many people going on deployment write a note for their spouses and children to be opened if they don’t make it home.